statgen/pheweb-rg-pipeline/README.md

 Further details on how to create input file you can find at https://github.com/statgen/pheweb.

-### Configuration

-Before running the pipeline you may need to change your `config.json` file:
-- Specify path to the directory with LDSC tool in the `LDSC` field.
-- Specify path to HapMap SNP list (i.e. w_hm3.snplist) in `LDSC_snplist` field.
-- Specify path to LD scores directory (i.e. eur_w_ld_chr/) in `LDSC_scores` field.
-- Provide column names inside `columns` field collection.
-- Set `no_effect` to 0 if analyzing regression coefficients and 1 if analyzing odds-rations.

 ### Run locally

 snakemake -j [number of cores]

 ### Output

-Your final output is in `result/ALL.RG.txt` file.
+Your final output is in the `workdir` directory in `result/ALL.RG.txt` file.

 Pipeline creates directories:
 - `traits`: single input JSON file for each trait